wacncontent/CustomizeTool/addCommentOutput/articles/search/search-dev-case-study-whattopedia.md

 ###Data storage

 All data (profile, subscription, and accounting) is stored in SQL Database.
 All media files are stored in Azure BLOB storage, including images and videos provided by the retailer.
-Using separate BLOB storage isolates the effects of uploading files; files are never co-mingled with the website, so we don’t need to rebuild the site whenever we add files.
+Using separate BLOB storage isolates the effects of uploading files; files are never co-mingled with the website, so we <!-- deleted by customization don't --><!-- keep by customization: begin --> don’t <!-- keep by customization: end --> need to rebuild the site whenever we add files.

 An important benefit of our storage design is that multiple developers can share a single development storage.
 One of the requirements for the WhatToPedia project was to be able to create a development environment within 15 minutes, including reseller data, images, and videos.
 By getting the latest data from TFS Online, running a SQL script, and running the import job, a complete environment can be stood up in no time at all.
 This practice also improves the staging process.